Security-Onion-Solutions/securityonion-docs/cases.rst

 Starting at the top of the main Cases page, the Options drop-down menu allows you to set options such as Automatic Refresh Interval and Time Zone.

-Starting in Security Onion 2.3.160, there is a new toggle labeled ``Temporarily enable advanced interface features``.
+There is a toggle labeled ``Temporarily enable advanced interface features``.

 .. image:: images/soc-toggle-advanced.png
   :target: _images/soc-toggle-advanced.png